Representing Rockland County clients facing gun crime charges

 In addition to the many changes in the law, those who have a weapon in their presence during the commission of other crimes may be looking at more serious situations.
 For example, if you were charged with assault, you may face serious consequences.
 If you were charged with assault and you had a weapon in your possession, you could face an aggravated assault.
 It is important to discuss your matter with an attorney and get effective representation when subject to felony charges that can ruin your life.

-Contact a Spring Valley attorney to defend your case
+Contact a New City attorney to defend your case

 If you are charged with a gun crime, you need to consider your future.
 Gun crimes are serious offenses.
 Many are felonies with overwhelming prison terms.
 Contact The Law Office of Kevin T. Conway to review your case and effectively defend you from criminal charges.
 Our legal team will explore all legal defenses to alleviate the impact of your offense and conclude your matter in the best possible way.
 If you need our experienced and skilled legal services, contact the Law Office of Kevin T. Conway today.